MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Creating-.NET-and-COM-Objects--New-Object-.md

 Although most of the functionality of these classes is made available in other ways in Windows PowerShell, a few tasks such as shortcut creation are still easier to do using the WSH classes.

-## Creating a Desktop Shortcut with WScript.Shell
+## Creating a desktop shortcut with WScript.Shell

 One task that can be performed quickly with a COM object is creating a shortcut.
 Suppose you want to create a shortcut on your desktop that links to the home folder for PowerShell.
 You first